 Aging.
 Your risk of anterior prolapse increases as you age.
 This is especially true after menopause, when your body's production of estrogen — which helps keep the pelvic floor strong — decreases.

 Hysterectomy.
-Having your uterus removed may contribute to weakness in your pelvic floor support.
+Having your uterus removed may contribute to weakness in your pelvic floor, but this is not always the case.

 Genetics.
 Some women are born with weaker connective tissues, making them more susceptible to anterior prolapse.